 - Rechargeable electric range of 20 to 85 km depending on the model;

-- Total range comparable to combustion vehicles thanks to fuel tank.
+- Total range comparable to combustion vehicles because of fuel tank.

 - Reduced energy and maintenance costs;